 Talent collecting tail clippings.

 Swab the skin overlying the eyes with 70% ethanol [1].
-Use a 30-gauge needle to open the fused eyelid by applying light pressure with the fingers to open the eye [2].
+Use a 30-gauge needle to open the fused eyelid while applying light pressure with the fingers to open the eye [2].
 Poke a small hole through the cornea at the cornea-sclera junction [3].

 Talent swabbing the skin over the eyes.

-Talent opening the eyelids using the needle.
+SCOPE: Talent opening the eyelids using the needle.
 Authors: Is the injection performed under a microscope?
 Yes, this is done under the scope.

-Talent poking a small hole through the cornea.
+SCOPE: Talent poking a small hole through the cornea.

 Insert the glass micropipette into the hole [1] and press the microinjector foot pedal 2 to 4 times to inject the AAV into the intravitreal space [2].
 Slowly remove the micropipette [3] and confirm AAV injection by visualizing blue dye in the pupil [4].

-Talent inserting the glass micropipette into the hole.
+SCOPE: Talent inserting the glass micropipette into the hole.

 Talent pressing the microinjector foot pedal to inject the AAV.

-Talent removing the micropipette.
+SCOPE: Talent removing the micropipette.

-Talent observing the blue dye injection through the pupil.
+SCOPE: Talent observing the blue dye injection through the pupil.

 Gently press the eyelids together to re-seal [1] and place the pup onto a heated pad [2].
 Once the animals recover a pinkish color and are responsive, gently transfer them back to the housing cage [3-TXT].